-2.52 Once the RRC PFI contract has been awarded, most residual6 waste will be managed through the RRC.
-The revised JMWMS indicates a small amount of residual waste will continue to go to landfill and this is included in the capacity need referred to later in this section, but there will be no capacity gap for residual waste requiring treatment.

-2.53 However a key forthcoming issue is that it is difficult to see how individual districts can meet the national 2020 target to recycle or compost 50% of household wastes without collecting food wastes and new facilities will be needed to handle this material.

-2.54 In order to meet ongoing recycling, composting and landfill diversion targets set out in the 2011 revisions of both the JMWMS and Waste Strategy for England, MWDA is forecast to need an additional MRF and up to three food waste composting facilities, although some of this capacity could be managed for both LACW and commercial wastes.
+- Once the RRC contract has been awarded, most residual waste will be managed through the RRC.
+The revised JRWMS indicates a small amount of residual waste will continue to go to landfill and this is included in the capacity need referred to later in this section, but there will be no capacity gap for residual waste requiring treatment. - However a key forthcoming issue is that it is difficult to see how individual districts can meet the national 2.53 2020 target to recycle or compost 50% of household wastes without collecting food wastes and new facilities will be needed to treat this material. - In order to meet ongoing recycling, composting and landfill diversion targets set out in the 2011 revisions of both the JRWMS and Waste Strategy for England, MRWA is forecast in this assessment to need an additional MRF and up to three food waste composting facilities.
 The forecast capacity gaps and phasing of these requirements is shown in Figures 2.8 and 2.9.